CANCELLED! – NOT ENOUGH PARTICIPANTS

 Practitioners of all levels are welcome to join this exciting course where we will be exploring the asana practice more in-depth, as well as revisititing the fundamentals.

 Beginners welcome, as this is an exciting and perfect way to learn ashtanga yoga.
 During our first session, we will revisit the very fundamentals of the practice, such as ujjayi, bandhas, samasthiti, and sun salutations, and shine some new light on them.

-PLEASE NOTE: If you are just starting out practicing ashtanga yoga, you will need to participate in the whole course and study the poses more intensely at the beginning of the course, especially if you are participating through zoom.
+PLEASE NOTE: If you are just starting out practicing ashtanga yoga, you will need to participate in the whole course and perhaps study the poses more intensely at the beginning of the course, especially if you are participating through zoom.
 If you skip a session in the beginning you risk getting lost in the practice.
-Preferably you would practice on your own a few times a week to keep up with the course (or join the mysore-program).
-The classes are beginner friendly at the start of the course.
-Beginners drop-in is NOT possible towards the middle and end of the course – as we study the fundamentals only in the first session!
+Preferably you would revisit the practice a few times a week to keep up with the course (or join the mysore-classes where the teacher will guide you).
+The course is beginner friendly.
+Beginners drop-in is NOT possible towards the middle and end of the course – as we study the fundamentals only in the first sessions!

 A growing number of Alex’s students are speaking other languages than Swedish (which is the official language of Ekenäs/Tammisaari, Finland, and Alex’s mothers tongue).
 With a mix of Swedish, Finnish, English, Norwegian and German students, this course will be held exclusively in English, so that all students can take part of the teachings.
 Let’s all join together in the sacred teachings of ancient yoga!